Operation: Get Down

-Operation: Get Down is the second solo studio album by American rapper Craig Mack.
-It was released in June 1997 through Street Life Records.
+Operation: Get Down is the second studio album by American rapper Craig Mack.
+It was released on June 24, 1997, through Street Life Records.
 Recording sessions took place at Santa Monica Sound Recorders in California.
 Production was handled by Al West, Demarie "Meech" Sheki, Prince Markie Dee, Johnny "J", Ty Fyffe, and Eric B., who also served as executive producer.
 It features contributions from Demarie Sheki, PJ DeMarks, La Shawn Monet and Natasha Barr.
 The album peaked at number 46 on the Billboard 200 and number 17 on the Top R&B/Hip-Hop Albums chart in the United States.
 Its lead single "What I Need" was a minor success reaching #103 on the Billboard Hot 100 and #55 on the Hot R&B/Hip-Hop Songs.